Stono/morm/README.md

 ## Release History
  - 0.1.0 Stuck onto NPM just to get the ball rolling
  - 0.1.1 Fixed an issue with updates
+ - 0.1.2 Huge fixes with the promises for sync operation of the insert and update tasks.

 ## License
 Copyright (c) 2014 Karl Stoney